 Start by lying down, back first, on a sturdy workout bench.
 The barbell should be locked out at the top position, with your hands set about shoulder-width apart.
 The width of your grip can vary based on flexibility and comfortability.

 Coach’s Tip: The key is that you should feel that you can flex your upper back muscles and squeeze your shoulder blades together.

 Step 2 — Lower the Barbell

-Now, begin to lower the barbell towards the forehead (hence the name, skull crusher).
-It’s important to keep the elbows actively tucked in.
-If the elbows flare out a little, that’s ok and even natural, but too much flare will deactivate the triceps.
+Begin to lower the barbell towards the forehead (hence the name, skull crusher).
+It’s important to keep your elbows actively tucked in.
+If your elbows flare out a little, that’s okay, but too much flare may deactivate your triceps.

 Step 3 — Stretch Your Triceps